LLCZ0/GODSPEED/README.md

 - 2/3rds of the filesize is overly comprehensive argument parsing and error handling code
 - Requires sudo/root privileges, due to raw socket usage
 - Currently only works on linux, because windows does not allow you to use raw sockets for TCP.
+## To do
+- Add UDP functionality (ogSYN, probably)
+- Make threading code less hideous/more efficient (godspeed)
+- Add more religious iconography
 ## Disclaimer
 *(In case any one actually finds their way here)*<br/>
 While port scanning hosts/servers without permission isn't technically a crime in the US, the owners of said hosts/servers absolutely do not like it.
 Ramifications of an unauthorized scan may include (but are not limited to) IP banishment, lawsuits, and/or violating your ISP's Acceptable Use Policy and losing your internet.
-If you're still hell-bent on doing whatever you want to do, don't use my scanners lol.
-## To do
-- Add UDP functionality (ogSYN, probably)
-- Make threading code less hideous/more efficient (godspeed)
-- Add more religious iconography